Customer Acquisition Cost (CAC)

 Understanding how much it costs to acquire a customer is the first step to getting strategic insight into your growth and capital efficiency.
-But CAC is a seemingly simple, often-misunderstood metric.
+But CAC is a seemingly simple, often misunderstood, but nonetheless important metric.
 Here’s how to think about yours and how to put it in the right context for financial analysis and planning.

 Want a CAC masterclass from Ben Murray, The SaaS CFO?
 Check out the full podcast episode.

 How to Calculate Customer Acquisition Cost + Examples

 You can calculate CAC by taking the sum of all sales and marketing expenses and dividing it by the total number of new customers signed during the given period.

 The formula for calculating customer acquisition cost is simple.
 However, it’s easy to get your calculation wrong.
 According to Ben Murray, The SaaS CFO, there are two nuances to the calculation that you can’t forget:

 - Making sure CAC is fully-burdened.
 Don’t just include wages for your sales and marketing team in the CAC calculation.
 Roll in all relevant expenses, including wages, tax provision, benefits, travel, SEO, paid ads, swag, and everything in between, to get the complete picture of acquisition costs.
 And remember to include a percentage of executive wages if they’re involved in the selling process.